-Sketch does have support for multiple pages and you can switch to other pages using the little popup above the Layer List (you can also use the Page Up / Page Down keys on your keyboard).
-The Layer List always shows the layers of the current page only.
+Sketch enables you to use multiple Pages in your designs and you can switch between them via the pop-up menu above the Layer List (you can also use the Function-Up Arrow / Function-Down Arrow shortcuts).
+The Layer List will display the layers of the current page only.

-If you want to add/remove pages, or drop layers between pages, you can open the page list widget:
+If you want to organize or move layers between pages, just reveal the Pages pane:

 Symbols and Shared Styles

-Shared Styles are used to keep styling consistent between multiple objects and they can be applied to shapes and text layers.
-To indicate that a shape or text layer is using a shared style, their preview is displayed in a purple color instead of the standard dark shade of grey.
-More about shared styles.
+Shared Styles are used to keep layer styles consistent between multiple layers and they can be applied to both shape and text layers.
+To indicate that a shape or text layer is using a Shared Style, their preview is displayed in a purple color instead of the usual grey.

 Hiding and Locking Layers

-Any layer or group can be hidden from the Canvas, simply by clicking the eye icon that appears—on hover—to the right of the layer name in the Layer List.
+Any layer or group can be hidden from the Canvas, simply by clicking the eye icon that appears on hover—to the right of the layer name in the Layer List (or press Shift-Command-H).
 If this eye icon is visible, this indicates that the layer is hidden.